Dreaming of heading off on a Perth to Broome road trip – one of the most amazing road trips in the whole of Australia?

 Explore more of Kalbarri National Park by checking out the coastal part of Kalbarri National Park (just drive along the coast and you will see the main sights).
 Notable stops are:

 Island Rock & Natural Bridge – think similar to Durdle Door or the once Azure Window arch in Malta.
-The carpark is only 100m from the lookout for Island Rock & Natural Bridge, and the views out to the ocean are simply stunning.
+The car park is only 100m from the lookout for Island Rock & Natural Bridge, and the views out to the ocean are simply stunning.

-Red Bluff Lookout – this is the highest viewpoint in Kalbarri National Park, with a hundred metres of soaring high cliff edges.
-From the car park the viewpoint is about 250 metres.
+Red Bluff Lookout – This is the highest viewpoint in Kalbarri National Park, with a hundred metres of soaring high cliff edges.
+From the car park, the viewpoint is about 250 metres.

-Pot Alley – you’ll also get a nice ocean view over at Pot Alley.
+Pot Alley – You’ll also get a nice ocean view over at Pot Alley.
 You can walk down to the beach (it’s a rocky and winding path) which is really lovely, but it is not safe to swim here.

 Day 5: Shark Bay

-From Kalbarri National Park it is a 4 hour drive north to Shark Bay.
+From Kalbarri National Park it is a 4-hour drive north to Shark Bay.

 Shark Bay is a beautiful place in Australia and has been awarded World Heritage Status.
 When you get to Shark Bay, explore the area and be sure to check out the viewpoint at Eagle Bluff Point, as well as Shell Beach.